 Modes such as mobility scooters, skateboards and Segways are generally confined to using the existing pedestrian network.
-While these modes are often important to the user, they are well below the scope of strategic regional transport planning.
-Therefore, their use and provision of infrastructure for them are best dealt with at a local community level.
+While these modes are often important to the user, they are below the scope of strategic regional transport planning.
+Regulation of use and provision of infrastructure for these are best dealt with at a local community level.